-"When our beliefs, feelings, and actions concerning our work and the places we live are integrated into our faith, flourishing happens for everyone."
+"When our beliefs, feelings, and actions concerning our work and the places we live are integrated into our faith, human flourishing increases for everyone."

 Over the last few decades, two major conversations within global Christianity have evolved into distinct movements.
-The City Movement is a little younger but has gained traction globally more quickly than the Faith, Work, and Economics Movement, which has been developing for many decades.
+The City Movement is a little younger but has gained traction and cohesion more quickly than the Faith, Work, and Economics Movement, which has been developing for many decades.

-The necessary convergence is the collision and subsequent alignment of these two global movements.
-They must come together.
+The necessary convergence is the coming together and subsequent alignment of these two global movements.
 This blog was created to contribute to that vision.
-As people of faith understand that their work matters to God, their neighbor, and their city, and that it points to the ultimate Shalom City, the New Jerusalem.
+Work matters to God, neighbors, and cities, and it points to the ultimate reality of God's vision - a perfect city where God, humanity, and all creation experience life as God intended it.
+In Scripture, it is the New Jerusalem.
+I like to call it Shalom City.

-To this end, I'm teaming up with leaders in other cities who want to see these two movements collide.
-The first one I called was Chuck Proudfit in Cincinnati, OH who founded At Work On Purpose to mobilize the work world for Christ.
-I'm humbled to partner with them to better converge these two parallel movements.
+To this end, I'm teaming up with leaders in other cities who want to see these two movements converge.
+I'm humbled to partner with them see these two parallel movements learn from one another and work together.

 Want to talk about the intersection of faith and work, city transformation, and/or how they all converge?